cccbr/runningatower/content/docs/070-RingingChamber/index.md

 Try to keep the ringing chamber a tidy and welcoming place.
 This will give a good impression to any visitors, especially potential recruits.

 The following short videos were prepared by Tom Ridgman, Ely Diocesan Bells Adviser.
-We are grateful to them for their permission to reuse this material.
-The links to which are as follow:
+We are grateful for permission to reuse this material.
+The links are:

 - [Making ringers welcome and comfortable](https://www.youtube.com/watch?v=a9dBoQGnmOE)